 Nu Phi Society members are visible at each supreme chapter and can be identified by the gold medallion they wear.
 Like the membership badge, this is an important outward symbol of their commitment to Pi Kappa Phi and to the mission of the Foundation.

 At the original banquet in 1983, 22 alumni were present.
-Since that evening, the Nu Phi Society has grown to a membership of approximately 130.
+Since that evening, the Nu Phi Society has grown to a membership of nearly 200.
 The ranks of today’s Nu Phi Society are filled with some of the fraternity’s most active and committed volunteers.

 The Nu Phi Society Banquet